pervognsen/bitwise/FAQ.md

 The only hard requirement is fluency in the C programming language and familiarity with the commonplace ideas of computer science and computers.

-Q: Seeing there is hardware involved, how much money do I need to spend to participate?
+Q: Do I need to spend money on hardware?

-Bitwise is designed so that you will as close to the complete experience as possible even if you don't own any FPGA development boards.
+Bitwise is designed so that you will get as close to the complete experience as possible even if you don't own any FPGA development boards.
 We will be creating simulators and cycle-accurate models of the major peripherals like DDR3 DRAM and other IO interfaces.
 Even if you own FPGA boards, you wouldn't want to use them directly very often during development.
 That said, if after progressing through the hardware design track you decide to spend some money to be able to test your code on a real FPGA, we are targeting an entry-level board with a price around $100 and higher-end board for the serious enthusiast with a price around $400.
-But it must be emphasized this is not at all required.
+But it must be strongly emphasized that this is not required.
 More information on the recommended boards will be available once we progress through the hardware design track.

 Q: How much time should I expect to spend per week to keep up?